Cunnilingus in Halacha: Leniencies

-The Remah"s glosses to Shulchan Aruch (Even HaEzer ch.
-25) take a more lenient on oral-vulvar stimulation as does Rabbi Yoel Sirkus (the "Bach") who permit it in accordance with halacha, but nonetheless discourage its practice.
+The Remah's glosses to Shulchan Aruch (Even HaEzer ch.
+25) adopt a more lenient view on oral-vulvar stimulation, as does Rabbi Yoel Sirkus (the "Bach") who permits it in accordance with halacha, but nonetheless discourages its practice.

 Rabbi A. Arbel in his work "Ba'athi Legani" points out that the Rambam disagrees that oral-vulvar stimulation violates the spirit of the verse of בל תשקצו, as the average person – during sexual excitement – is not disgusted at the notion of orally stimulating the vulva.

 A similar point of view is written by Rabbi Shlomo Blumenkrantz who states that the Remah, Chelkath Mechokek and the Aruch HaShulchan all agree that one may do with his wife as one desires – including oral-vulvar stimulation – as this is not punishable according to bare-basic halacha.
 However, his brother, Rabbi Avrohom Blumenkrantz, author of Gefen Porioh, explicitly forbids oral sex.